More sunshine on Friday, tracking an atmospheric river

 It was another brisk day Thursday with occasional overcast skies.
 Onshore flow has been on the stronger side, but has already began weakening, allowing more sunshine.
 The cloud cover is producing insulation keeping temperatures steady.
 A ridge of high pressure will be sitting near the Central Coast bringing more sunshine on Friday.
 We made it to the second half of the work week!
 Below normal temperatures will continue through next week, at times sitting just near normal for this time of year.
 The rest of the week will feel less like Spring and more like winter with the brisk temperatures and overcast skies.

 A potent system is affecting northern California and the PNW, which has allowed a cold front to drop down.
 As onshore flow decreases and the system moves east, it's leaving behind gusty northwest winds for the region.
 Winds will begin to pick up Thursday afternoon into Friday.
-No wind alerts have been issued, but could change.
+A wind advisory has been issued for Santa Barbara county southwestern coast and the Santa Ynez western mountain range.
+Wind speeds will be 20-30 mph with gusts up to 45 mph.
+The alert will be in place from 8 p.m.
+Thursday until 8 a.m.
+Friday.

 A high surf advisory is in place until Saturday afternoon for the San Luis Obispo and Ventura county beaches.
 Breaking waves are expected to be 6-9 feet.
 A beach hazards statement is also in place for Santa Barbara county beaches until Saturday afternoon.
 Dangerous rip currents throughout the Central Coast beaches will be a concern, be sure to use caution.
 Each day has dangerous rip currents sitting at high risk according to the National Weather Service.